winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 P2: If the author of the PR is not a registered Wing Cloud user, Wing Cloud will add a comment to the PR instructing them to sign up.
 Once this user signs up, the preview environment will be created only after another commit is pushed to the repository (not ideal behavior but okay to get started).

 The environment will automatically be updated every time a commit is pushed to this branch.

+State and endpoints should be preserved across updates of preview environments.
 ### Preview environment inputs

 Users should be able to set the input values for preview environments.
 The same set of input values will apply to all preview environments created for this app.